Key Takeaways

 How Much Public Liability Insurance Do I Need?

-Public liability insurance isn't legally required for most businesses.
-But you need coverage for practical reasons like client contracts, business licenses or lease agreements.
+Public liability insurance is not legally required for most businesses, but client contracts, business licenses or lease agreements often make it a practical necessity.

 Three factors determine your coverage needs: